The Infrared Universe: The Cosmic Microwave Background as a Steady--State Radiative Equilibrium

 \subsection{Why a stationary 2.7 K bath is thermodynamically natural}

-The exterior radiation field interacts rapidly with baryons, dust, plasma, and starlight \cite{Peebles1993,rybicki1979}, and it mixes efficiently under the horizon–coupled Carnot--Carathéodory (CC) geometry.
-These processes ensure that the photon bath thermalizes on timescales $\ll \sigma^{-1}$, far shorter than the Hubble time.
-The bath thus functions as a \emph{fast thermalizer}: any injected power is quickly redistributed, and any perturbation away from a thermal spectrum is smoothed by geometric mixing.\footnote{ The role played here by the photon bath is closely analogous to the use of \emph{free--energy buffers} in chemistry and biophysics.
+The exterior radiation field interacts weakly but persistently with baryons, dust, plasma, and starlight \cite{Peebles1993,RybickiLightman1979}, and it mixes efficiently under the horizon–coupled Carnot--Carathéodory (CC) geometry.
+These processes ensure that the photon bath remains close to thermal equilibrium under continuous injection, scattering, absorption, and mode redistribution \cite{Peebles1993,RybickiLightman1979}.
+The bath thus functions as an effective thermal regulator: any injected power is redistributed across the spectrum, and perturbations away from a thermal form are smoothed by geometric mixing.
+The bath thus functions as an \emph{effective spectral thermalizer on cosmological timescales}: any injected power is quickly redistributed, and any perturbation away from a thermal spectrum is smoothed by geometric mixing \cite{Chandrasekhar1950,MihalasMihalas1984,Draine2011}.\footnote{ The role played here by the photon bath is closely analogous to the use of \emph{free--energy buffers} in chemistry and biophysics.
 In such systems (for example, the ATP/ADP/P$_i$ couple in cellular metabolism or standard redox buffers in electrochemistry), a regulated intermediate reservoir maintains an approximately stationary intensive parameter (chemical potential, redox potential, or effective temperature) while large free--energy fluxes pass through it.
 Entropy production is not minimized locally in the buffer but is exported to the ultimate environment, allowing irreversible processes to proceed without large excursions of the buffered variable.

-The photon bath in the present framework plays an analogous role: it redistributes free energy while remaining near a stationary KMS state, and it is not the final entropy sink of the system.
+The photon bath in the present framework plays an analogous role: it redistributes free energy while remaining near a stationary state, and it is not the final entropy sink of the system.

 As a simple laboratory analogue, consider a buffered acid--base titration in which acid is slowly added to a bicarbonate solution.
 Over a wide range of added acid, the system irreversibly degrades free energy while the \emph{buffered intensive variable} (the proton chemical potential, or pH) remains nearly constant; once the buffering capacity is exhausted, this regulation fails and the pH rapidly decreases.